Sets up the Python environment and lazily loads modules required for

 Logical.
 If

-, automatically installs missing Python packages.
-Default:FALSE
+TRUE, automatically installs missing Python packages.
+Default:FALSE.- install_method

 Character string.
 Installation method when

-.
+install_missing = TRUE.
 Options: "auto", "conda", "pip".
 Default: "auto".- verbose

 Logical.
 If

-, shows installation progress.
-Default:TRUE
+TRUE, shows installation progress.
+Default:TRUE.

 Value